-2.9% of the value of the purchase + 30¢ per transaction and Simplify Commerce will charge 2.85% of the value of the purchase + 30¢ per transaction.
+Both PayPal and Stripe will let you take credit card details securely.
+WooCommerce itself doesn’t charge any fees but all payment processors taking cards will have a fee.
+PayPal and Stripe both charge 2.9% of the value of the purchase + 30¢ per transaction.
 There is, however, no start-up cost for using either.
-We’d recommend doing some research in order to find the best for you.
+I’d recommend doing some research in order to find the best option for you.

 With your payment set up, you’re able to start selling!

-Start selling today!
+Start selling with WooCommerce today!

 For more, make sure you follow us on Twitter and join our mailing list (box below).